 The Global Cyber Security Capacity Centre (GCSCC) is a leading international centre for research on efficient and effective cybersecurity capacity-building, promoting an increase in the scale, pace, quality and impact of cybersecurity capacity-building initiatives across the world.
 It has created a first-of-its-kind model to review cybersecurity capacity maturity across five areas (or ‘dimensions’), which aims to enable nations to self-assess, benchmark, better plan investments and national cybersecurity strategies, and set priorities for capacity development.

 Why is it important?

-Our work is focused on developing a framework for understanding what works and what doesn’t work across all of these dimensions so that we might adopt policies which have the potential to significantly enhance our safety and security in cyber space in ways that respect other core values and interests, such as in privacy and freedom of expression.
+Our work is focused on developing a framework for understanding what works, what doesn’t work and why – across all areas of cyber security capacity.
+This is important so that governments and enterprises can adopt policies and make investments that have the potential to significantly enhance safety and security in cyberspace, while also respecting core human rights’ values and interests, such as privacy and freedom of expression.

-Funded by the UK Government we are working with a wide range of global partners, including Governments, international organisations and the private sector.
+We are working with a wide range of global partners, including governments, international organisations and the private sector.